bihealth/sodar-server/docs_manual/source/metadata_advanced.rst

     * transcriptome profiling / nucleotide sequencing
     * panel sequencing / nucleotide sequencing

+.. _metadata_advanced_assay_generic:

 Generic Assay Plugin
 --------------------

-This plugin can be used with any assay i. e. measurement/technology configuration.
+Generic plugin which can be used with any measurement and technology type configuration.
 It enables the user to define row-specific and inline links to iRODS collections via comments in the ``STUDY ASSAYS`` section of the ISA-Tab investigation file.

 - Internal name: ``samplesheets_assay_generic``
 - Row-specific links